rameshwar-git/AnujTech-Sample/README.md

     ![Schema](./assets/images/Schema.png?raw=true)

-# JobAdda
+# AnujTech

-JobAdda is a platform designed to connect businesses with job seekers.
+AnujTech is a platform designed to connect businesses with job seekers.
 Companies can effortlessly post job vacancies, and job seekers can easily browse and apply for open positions—all in one streamlined interface.

 ---